justatmeasthis/FORGE/CorruptBiosCR50.md

 Click Write IC

 Once done, remove the chip clip and plug in your charger, if it doesnt boot, try to plug the battery back in, if it STILL doesnt boot..
 RIP.

+If it DOES work, restart from the beginning in README.md